Maybe-a/Stardew-Pack/README.md

 1 - Enter the game folder.

-2 - Either change the "Mods" folder mame or empty it and Put the "Mods" in this rar, in the game folder.
+2 - Either change the name of Your "Mods" folder mame or empty it and Put the "Mods" in this rar, in the game folder.

 3- Copy the "Content" Folder and Replace it with the Original.